HillsMakan/sydneyhillsmakan/src/content/page/about.md

 ## 🌍 Global Foodie Network

 Exciting news awaits!
-SHMG is part of a global network.
-Join us in exploring and connecting with our other foodie groups in Canberra, Melbourne, Brisbane, Adelaide, Perth, Malaysia, Singapore, and Thailand.
+Hills Makan Group (International) is part of a global network.
+Join us in exploring and connecting with our other foodie groups in Sydney, Canberra, Melbourne, Brisbane, Adelaide, Perth, Malaysia, Singapore, and Thailand.
 (Just type City Name/Country + Makan (Foodie) Group).

 HMG and Admins are not liable for any decisions / purchases / collaboration made between members and sellers.
 Please kindly do your due diligence and research before any purchases.
 We do not take or receive any referral fees or commissions or ask for free stuff when recommending anything.
 Our recommendation as a food lover own taste buds and experiences.

-Join Sydney Hills Makan (Foodie) Group and embark on a delicious journey with us! 🥢🍽🌎
+Join Hills Makan Group (International) and embark on a delicious journey with us! 🥢🍽🌎